+44 (0) 207 8227325

-Accordingly, it is important that the Coronavirus Bill is attendant with as many safeguards against abuse and excess as possible, while enabling it to respond effectively to the public health emergency.
+Accordingly, it is important that the legislation contains as many safeguards against abuse and excess as possible, while enabling it to respond effectively to the public health emergency.

-To this end, the legislation is stated to be temporary and time-limited, necessary and proportionate and subject to appropriate scrutiny:
+To this end, while in draft, the legislation was stated to be temporary and time-limited, necessary and proportionate and subject to appropriate scrutiny:

-(4) The Explanatory Notes emphasise that “the legislation will be time-limited for two years”, moreover “the lifetime of the Act can itself be ended early, if the best available scientific evidence supports a policy decision that these powers are no longer needed.
+(4) The Explanatory Notes emphasised that “the legislation will be time-limited for two years”, moreover “the lifetime of the Act can itself be ended early, if the best available scientific evidence supports a policy decision that these powers are no longer needed.
 It is also possible to extend the timeframe of the Act for a further temporary period, again if it is prudent to do so”.
-Accordingly, the sunset clause (clause 75) provides that many of the provisions in the legislation, but by no means all, expire 2 years after it is passed, subject to the power to amend this date by secondary legislation making it earlier or later, the latter by up to a maximum of 6 months by an affirmative procedure which permits 40 day extensions without Parliamentary scrutiny (clauses 76 and 79).
-There are concerns that 2 years is too long given the time limit in the Civil Contingencies Act 2004 and other legislation and that the affirmative resolution procedure is not symmetric vis-à-vis truncation and extension of the 2-year period and therefore open to abuse (see further below).
+Accordingly, the sunset clause (clause 75) provided that many of the provisions in the legislation, but by no means all, would expire 2 years after it was passed, subject to the power to amend this date by secondary legislation making it earlier or later, the latter by up to a maximum of 6 months by an affirmative procedure which permits 40 day extensions without Parliamentary scrutiny (clauses 76 and 79).
+There were concerns that 2 years was too long given the time limit in the Civil Contingencies Act 2004 and other legislation and that the affirmative resolution procedure was not symmetric vis-à-vis truncation and extension of the 2-year period and therefore open to abuse (see further below).

-The Bill has today been introduced in the House of Lords.
-In the event, the Bill passed in the House of Commons with its 2 year sunset clause and the asymmetric powers to extend or reduce that intact (now clauses 89-90 and 93) but with the inclusion – as a result of a Government concession –of a six-month Parliamentary review in the form of a debate on whether the provisions of the legislation should expire (now clause 98).
-Other amendments made “on the voices” include powers to extend time periods for the retention of fingerprints and DNA profiles (clause 24), the disapplication of limits on financial assistance to business (clause 75), provision for an expansion of HMRC functions (clause 76), provision for the up-rating of Working Tax Credit (clause 77), protection from eviction from business tenancies (clauses 82-83) and powers to postpone Church of England General Synod elections (clause 84).
+In the event, the Bill passed in the House of Commons on 23 March 2020 with its 2 year sunset clause and the asymmetric powers to extend or reduce that intact (now clauses 89-90 and 93) but with the inclusion – as a result of a Government concession –of a six-month Parliamentary review in the form of a debate on whether the provisions of the legislation should expire (now clause 98).
+Other amendments made “on the voices” included powers to extend time periods for the retention of fingerprints and DNA profiles (clause 24), the disapplication of limits on financial assistance to business (clause 75), provision for an expansion of HMRC functions (clause 76), provision for the up-rating of Working Tax Credit (clause 77), protection from eviction from business tenancies (clauses 82-83) and powers to postpone Church of England General Synod elections (clause 84).

 This article was written by Naina Patel.